Animal Control Services

 Loose dogs create a nuisance and can be a serious health/safety concern.
 Dogs chasing people or other animals can cause injury and/or spread disease.
 There is a difference between stray (unowned) animals and those who are loose with owners.
 Unfortunately, some pet owners are irresponsible and don't care that they violate the law by letting their dogs run loose and create nuisances.
 It often takes several complaints and a number of visits by our officers to gain compliance.
 Reports of loose dogs (with no information as to where they live) are difficult problems to solve, especially if the dogs are not present when the officer arrives in the area.
 There is little the officer can do but assume the dogs have been put up by the owner or that they have moved on to locations unknown.
 Since an owner is not known, the officer cannot warn them about the problem.
 Again, it is extremely important to provide as much information as possible when filing a report.

 Spaying & Neutering is an important step to help control an unwanted pet population.
-The City partners with local animal centers to provide spay/neuter of loose dogs.
-Owned dogs can be spayed/neutered by contacting your local veterinarian.
+The City partners with local animal centers to provide spay/neuter of loose dogs and cats.
+Owned dogs and cats can be spayed/neutered by contacting your local veterinarian.